‘The Beatles didn’t invent teenagers,’ says Seth Godin in his TED talk, The Tribes We Lead. ‘They merely chose to lead them.’

 It’s important to note that your visual branding must be consistent, distinctive and appealing.
 If you don’t get your visual branding right, even the most loyal followers won’t want to be marked by it.

 Verbal.
-The Marketing Spot says there are three areas a brand’s vocabulary can cover:
+There are three areas a brand’s vocabulary can cover:

 - Systems.
 Starbucks renamed the sizes of their drinks from small, medium and large to tall, grande and venti.
 The way their customers order sounds different from any other coffee shop.